Linear algebra over T-pairs: Algebraic background

 \begin{rem} If $a_i \le a_i' \in \tT$ and $b_i\le b_i' \in \mcA,$ then $\sum a_i b_i \le \sum a_i' b_i',$ by an easy induction on Definition~\ref{modu-order}(ii),(iii). \end{rem}

-Semirings may be less familiar to the reader than ordered semigroups, so we recall \textbf{Green's identification}.
+Semirings may be less familiar to the reader than ordered semigroups, so we next recall \textbf{Green's identification}.

-\begin{rem} $ $ \begin{enumerate} \item Any semigroup $(\tG,+)$ has the pre-order given by $a \le b$ iff $a=b$ or $a+b=b.$ This is a total order iff the semigroup is bipotent.
+\begin{rem} $ $ \begin{enumerate} \item Any abelian semigroup $(\tG,+)$ has the partial order given by $a \le b$ iff $a=b$ or $a+b=b.$ This is a total order iff the semigroup is bipotent.

-More generally, recall that an (algebraic) \textbf{semilattice} is a set $\tG$ with a sup function $\vee$.
-We can get a semilattice from an idempotent semigroup by defining $a \sup b = a+b,$ and in the other direction, any semilattice defines an idempotent semigroup.
+\item More generally, recall that a (sup)-\textbf{semilattice} is a set $\tG$ with a sup function $\vee$.
+We can get a semilattice from an idempotent semigroup by defining $a \vee b = a+b,$ and in the other direction, any semilattice defines an idempotent semigroup.

-When $\tG$ is a multiplicative monoid compatible with a sup $\vee,$ we get an idempotent semiring $(\tG\cup\zero,\vee, \cdot)$ by adjoining to $\tG$ a bottom element denoted by $\zero$. \end{enumerate} \end{rem}
+When $\tG$ is a multiplicative monoid compatible with a sup $\vee,$ we get an idempotent semiring $(\tG\cup\{\zero\},\vee, \cdot)$ by adjoining to $\tG$ a bottom element denoted by $\zero$. \end{enumerate} \end{rem}